 “If you look in more recent years, China has become a much more important market,” Knapp says.
 “Almost on the same scale as Japan.”

-In 2023, Alaska exported over three million tons of herring to China and around four-and-a-half to Japan.
+In 2023, Alaska exported over three thousand tons of herring to China and around four-and-a-half to Japan.
 But, as we discover, some of the herring making it to Japan is passing through China first.
 As Hamada and I pace the aisles of Toyosu Market, we’ll occasionally see a handwritten sign signaling that a bucket of herring eggs is from Alaska.
 But closer inspection frequently reveals something else printed on the bucket’s label — it’s listed as a product of China.
 That’s because Japanese law requires the label to note the final stop, often the processing location, before the product enters Japan.

 Both Hamada and Knapp speculate that this could be because it’s cheaper to process herring in China, so herring are processed there, the eggs are sent to Japan and the rest of the fish is processed into fishmeal.
 This is somewhat corroborated by the data: In previous decades, Alaskan processors exported a variety of herring products: fresh, cured and frozen roe as well as whole frozen herring.
 But in 2023, Alaska only exported one product, whole frozen herring.